↓

 October 10 1999

-Jane Whitefield is back, and she is trying to live up to her promise to her husband not to help any more fugitives to disappear.
-But then her husband brings her a Richard-Kimble-like friend who has been framed for the murder of his research assistant, but he can’t even blame a one-armed man.
+Jane Whitefield is back, and she is trying to live up to her promise to her husband to not help any more fugitives to disappear.
+But then her husband brings her a Richard-Kimble-like friend who has been framed for the murder of his research assistant, and he can’t even blame a one-armed man.
 Her husband asks her to help because the friend is his old mentor.

 Posted in Book Reviews | Tagged action, Amazon.ca, Amazon.com, B&N, book review, Chapters, crime, detective, fiction, Good Reads, Google, hardcover, Kobo, legal, library, Library Thing, mystery, Nook, novel, police, PolyWogg, prose, series, sleuth, suspense, Whitefield | Leave a reply